vsislab/VesselReID/README.md

 # 2. Dataset Availability
 To encourage the research in terms of vessel re-identification, we are pleased to provide the VesselReID dataset according to your request.
-If you want to use our dataset for research, you can contact us via sending an email to *info at vsislab dot com*.
+If you want to use our dataset for research, you can contact us via sending an email to *info@vsislab.com*.
 We will make the dataset available to you by providing the file needed for a download.
 When contacting us, please state your full name and affiliation.
 We ask for your information only to make sure the dataset is used for non-commercial purposes.